 Don’t miss the end of this article, there’s way more value beyond this!
 Just keep reading and you’ll be rewarded.

 Just starting out with SEO?
-No need to Google “How to learn SEO.”
-It’s all right here.
+All you need about the basics are right here.
 Read through these articles and you’ll have a solid step by step base to get started.

 That being said, the best way to further your knowledge after that is actually implementing, testing, and trying these SEO tactics.